OliverHennhoefer/unquad/docs/source/user_guide/conformal_inference.md

 - Same measurement conditions and feature distributions
 - No covariate shift between calibration and test phases

-Under exchangeability, standard conformal p-values provide exact finite-sample coverage guarantees.
+Under exchangeability, standard conformal p-values provide exact finite-sample false positive rate control: for any significance level $\alpha$, the probability that a normal instance receives a p-value ≤ $\alpha$ is at most $\alpha$.
+This enables principled anomaly detection with known error rates and valid FDR control procedures.

 ### When Exchangeability is Violated